 There are three primary considerations for selecting the value of the output capacitor.
 The output capacitor determines the modulator pole, the output voltage ripple, and how the regulator responds to a large change in load current.
-The output capacitance must be selected based on the most stringent of these three criteria.
+The output capacitance needs to be selected based on the most stringent of these three criteria.

 The desired response to a large change in the load current is the first criteria.
-The output capacitor must supply the increased load current until the regulator responds to the load step.
+The output capacitor needs to supply the increased load current until the regulator responds to the load step.
 The regulator does not respond immediately to a large, fast increase in the load current such as transitioning from no load to a full load.
-The regulator generally requires two or more clock cycles for the control loop to sense the change in output voltage and adjust the peak switch current in response to the higher load.
-The output capacitance must be large enough to supply the difference in current for two clock cycles to maintain the output voltage within the specified range.
-Equation 31 shows the minimum output capacitance necessary, where $\Delta I{OUT}$ is the change in output current, $f{SW}$ is the regulators switching frequency and $\Delta V{OUT}$ is the allowable change in the output voltage.
-For this example, the transient load response is specified as a 4% change in $V{OUT}$ for a load step from 0.875 A to 2.625 A. Therefore, $\Delta I{OUT}$ is 2.625 A - 0.875 A = 1.75 A and $\Delta V{OUT}$ = 0.04 × 3.3 = 0.13 V. Using these numbers gives a minimum capacitance of 44.9 $\mu$ F. This value does not take the ESR of the output capacitor into account in the output voltage change.
+The regulator usually needs two or more clock cycles for the control loop to sense the change in output voltage and adjust the peak switch current in response to the higher load.
+The output capacitance must be large enough to supply the difference in current for 2 clock cycles to maintain the output voltage within the specified range.
+Equation 32 shows the minimum output capacitance necessary, where ΔI{OUT} is the change in output current, f sw is the regulators switching frequency and ΔV{OUT} is the allowable change in the output voltage.
+For this example, the transient load response is specified as a 4% change in V{OUT} for a load step from 0.875 A to 2.625 A. Therefore, ΔI{OUT} is 2.625 A - 0.875 A = 1.75 A and $\Delta V{OUT} = 0.04 \times 3.3 = 0.13$ V. Using these numbers gives a minimum capacitance of 44.9 μ F. This value does not take the ESR of the output capacitor into account in the output voltage change.
 For ceramic capacitors, the ESR is usually small enough to be ignored.
-Aluminum-electrolytic and tantalum capacitors have higher ESR that must be included in load step calculations.
+Aluminum electrolytic and tantalum capacitors have higher ESR that must be included in load step calculations.